-6.4 Treating relevant economic operators equally and without discrimination - The ERPT will conduct all of its regulated procurements in compliance with the principles of the Treaty on the Functioning of the European Union20; equal treatment, non-discrimination, transparency, proportionality and mutual recognition and will consider early engagement with the supply market where relevant prior to the publication of a contract notice.
+6.4 Treating relevant economic operators equally and without discrimination - the ERPT will conduct all of its regulated procurements in compliance with the principles of current legislative requirements; equal treatment, non-discrimination, transparency, proportionality and mutual recognition and will consider early engagement with the supply market where relevant, but prior to the publication of a contract notice.

-All regulated procurements will be posted on free to access portals such as Public Contracts Scotland21 (PCS) and Public Contracts Scotland-Tender22 (PCS-T) and shall strive to ensure the appropriate use of separate lots with straightforward output based specifications and clear evaluation criteria to ensure the procurement is accessible to as many bidders as possible.
+All regulated procurements will be posted on free to access portals such as Public Contracts Scotland (PCS) and Public Contracts Scotland-Tender (PCS-T) and shall strive to ensure the appropriate use of separate lots with straightforward outputbased specifications and clear evaluation criteria to ensure the procurement is accessible to as many bidders as possible.

-6.5 Acting in a transparent and proportionate manner - the ERPT will ensure it engages widely with its local supply market on an ongoing basis and though the Members Institutions Procurement Policies will mandate the use of clear and precise language in its specifications and ensure contracts are awarded using appropriate quality, risk and sustainability factors as well as cost according to declared score weightings specific to each contract.
+Acting in a transparent and proportionate manner - the ERPT will ensure it engages widely with its local supply market on an ongoing basis and through the Members Institutions Procurement Policies, will mandate the use of clear and precise language in its specifications to ensure contracts are awarded using appropriate quality, risk and sustainability factors as well as cost, according to declared score weightings specific to each contract.

-The ERPT will actively take steps to make it easier for smaller and local businesses to bid for contracts through: the use of Public Contracts Scotland and Quick Quotes, the provision of training and/or provide information on third party training opportunities23 to build suppliers capacity to better navigate the public tender process and by publishing a contracts register to highlight contracts that local suppliers may be interested in bidding for.
+The ERPT will actively take steps to make it easier for smaller and local businesses to bid for contracts through: the use of Public Contracts Scotland and Quick Quotes, the provision of training and/or provide information on third party training opportunities to build suppliers capacity to better navigate the public tender process and by publishing a contract register to highlight contracts that local suppliers may be interested in bidding for.

-6.6 The Sustainable Procurement Duty - in compliance with the Act the ERPT Member Institutions will give consideration to the environmental, social and economic issues relating to all regulated procurements and how benefits can be
+6.6 The Sustainable Procurement Duty - in compliance with the Act, the ERPT Member Institutions will give consideration to the environmental, social and economic issues relating to all regulated procurements and how benefits can be accrued, on a contract-by-contract basis by taking proportionate actions to involve SMEs, third sector bodies and supported businesses in our procurement activities and in so doing benefit not only the member institutions but the wider Edinburgh and Lothians regions.